Posted on 9/15/2025

 Cemetery tours take place nightly, or you can schedule private tours during the day for a less frightening look at the headstones.

-Al's Authentic Paranormal Tours
+11. Al's Authentic Paranormal Tours

 Exploring beyond the haunted, Al's Authentic Paranormal Tours cover weird happenings around the island that can't be explained by science or reason.
 Led by a local, the tour traverses the haunted streets of Galveston in search of apparitions and authentic spooky moments.
 Tours take place in small groups, or you can book a private experience for your vacation crew.

-Ghost on the Strand Tour
+12. Ghost on the Strand Tour

 The Ghost on the Strand Tour covers one of the most haunted places in Galveston — the Strand Historic District.
 Full of haunted history, the tour includes stories like the tale of the railroad worker who lost his head entertaining a crowd and the guests of the Tremont House who checked into the hotel but never checked out.
 Tours are for all ages but full of fright, so they may not be appropriate for the easily spooked.

-SegCity's Haunted Legends Tour
+13. SegCity's Haunted Legends Tour

 • Book a tour: segwaygalveston.com

-• Tour time: 1 to 2 hours
+• Tour Length: 1 to 2 hours

 • Restrictions: Participants must weigh 75 to 300 lb to ride.

 Combining island history with a fun ride, SegCity Tours offers a few different outings around the island.
-If you're looking for a spooky Segway experience, the Haunted Legends Tour rolls past cemeteries and haunted houses, while the Pirates Tale Tour digs into the tales of the notorious Jean and Pierre Lafayette, a pair of pirates who sailed the Gulf of Mexico in the early 1800s.
+If you're looking for a spooky Segway experience, the Haunted Legends Tour rolls past cemeteries and haunted houses, while the Pirates Tale Tour digs into the tales of the notorious Jean Lafitte and Pierre Lafayette, a pair of pirates who sailed the Gulf of Mexico in the early 1800s.

-Authentic Galveston Ghost City Tours
+14. Authentic Galveston Ghost City Tours

 Both spine-chilling and informative, Authentic Galveston Ghost City Tours take you to haunted locations in search of spirits.
 Led by a "ghost medium," the 90-minute walking tour includes stops at Ashton Villa to meet the ghost of former lady of the house Bettie Brown and the Normandy Inn, known as a hub for voodoo and witchcraft.

-Dark of the Moon Tour
+15. Dark of the Moon Tour

 History, ghosts, and brothels combine on the Dark of the Moon Tour, an adults-only outing in the Strand Historic District.
 The walking tour starts with the Post Office area, where dozens of brothels once formed the island's Red Light District, before heading over to The Strand for gory tales and paranormal sightings.

-Get Spooky in Galveston
+Stay Near the Best Spooky Spots in Galveston